-Illinois boasts dozens of popular bodies of water that are ideal for summertime boating including Lake Michigan, Chain O’Lakes, the Chicago River, the Des Plaines River, and the Illinois River.
+Illinois boasts dozens of popular bodies of water that are ideal for summertime boating.
+This list includes Lake Michigan, Chain O’Lakes, the Chicago River, the Des Plaines River and the Illinois River.
 With such great access to the water, it is not surprising that thousands of residents hit the water every year as well as countless tourists and visitors who come for a summer break.
-Most people enjoy their time on the water safely and then go back to their daily lives but unfortunately for some, a boating trip will turn tragic and will result in an accident.
+Most people enjoy their time on the water safely and then go back to their daily lives.
+Unfortunately for some, a boating trip will turn tragic and result in an accident.
 If you or a loved one has been involved in a boating accident, contact the Chicago Boating Accident Lawyers at Abels & Annes, P.C. today to get the compensation you deserve.

 Most Illinois boating accidents occur as a result of negligence on the part of the driver, whether that negligence is caused by intoxication, distraction, or inexperience.
 Overwhelmingly, the majority of boating accidents involve operators with extensive on-water experience but little or no formal training.
 This combination can result in an overconfident operator who may ignore some vital safety procedures.

-Many of those who are injured in a boating accident are unaware that they may be able to make a financial recovery for their damages.
-The type of claim available and whether a recovery is possible varies depending on the type of accident, the injuries sustained by the victim, and whether someone was negligent or reckless in causing the injury.
+Many of those who suffer injury in a boating accident are unaware that they may be able to make a financial recovery for their damages.
+The type of claim available and whether a recovery is possible varies.
+It depends on the type of accident, the injuries to the victim, and whether someone was negligent or reckless in causing the injury.
 As each incident is unique, it is always a good idea to speak with a personal injury attorney after an accident to learn about your legal rights.

 In some cases, an at-fault boater may not be known or may not be a viable source of a financial recovery.
-This does not necessarily prevent a victim from obtaining compensation in many accidents and a lawyer can help you realize whether another form of compensation may be available.
+This does not necessarily prevent a victim from obtaining compensation in many accidents.
+A lawyer can help you realize whether another form of compensation may be available.

-The injury attorneys at Abels & Annes, P.C. offer a free, no obligation case consultation to all accident victims by telephone at (855) LAW-CHICAGO (529-2442) or online and our legal team is standing by 24 hours a day to assist you.
-After an accident, call us and let us help you understand your legal rights and whether you are entitled to financial compensation for your injuries.
+The injury attorneys at Abels & Annes, P.C. offer a free, no obligation case consultation to all accident victims.
+Call (855) LAW-CHICAGO (529-2442) or contact us online.
+Our legal team is standing by 24 hours a day to assist you.
+After an accident, call us and let us help you understand your legal rights.
+We can help determine whether you have a right to financial compensation for your injuries.